kavingray/wp-ui/readme.txt

 = I have some exciting idea/suggestion about this plugin! =

 I would love to hear about it.
-Please drop me a note [here](http://kav.in/contact) or [here](http://kav.in/forum)
+Please drop me a mail [here](http://kav.in/contact).

 = How can i support this plugin? =

-* Give this plugin a nice rating - Stars on the right!
+* Give this plugin a nice 5 star rating on the [plugin page](http://wordpress.org/extend/plugins/wp-ui/).
-* Tell others that it works, with the compatibility box on the right!
+* Tell others that it works, with the compatibility box on the [plugin page](http://wordpress.org/extend/plugins/wp-ui/).
-* We'd really appreciate a [link](http://kav.in/wp-ui-for-wordpress) to the plugin site.
 * Support us by a like on [Facebook](http://www.facebook.com/pages/Capability/136970409692187)
-* Follow us on [twitter](http://twitter.com/kavingray), if you appreciate the work or support.
+* Tweet about the plugin or follow us on twitter [@kavingray](http://twitter.com/kavingray).
+* We'd really appreciate a review.

 == Screenshots ==